Hoops Creating Hope

 A Stronger India

 India’s role as an emerging economic power has been solidified over the last decade, yet the country is still known for some of the greatest wealth gaps in the world.
-The country is known across the globe for a cultural emphasis on education, yet less than 40% of the population completes a secondary level of schooling.
+While internationally known for placing a cultural emphasis on education, less than 10% of the population completes a secondary level of schooling.

-Athletically, India’s recent world cup cricket victory belies an emphasis on sport in the country, yet India sent only 56 athletes to compete in the 2008 Summer Olympics, and only 3 to the 2010 Winter Olympics.
-Why this disparity?
-Not a lack of talent or ability, but one of training and opportunity.
+Athletically, India’s Cricket World Cup victories belie an emphasis on sport in the country, but unfortunately that is typically where it stops.
+India sent only 83 athletes to compete in the 2012 Summer Olympics, and only 3 to the 2014 Winter Olympics – where they began the Olympics having to compete under the IOC flag due to the country being suspended by the Olympic Committee.
+Why does this disparity exist?
+Not for a lack of talent or ability, but one of training, opportunity, and correlation with academics.

-By linking athletic prowess and academic opportunity, we create a scenario where students are able to leverage basketball to further their academic career.
-We can create a new paradigm for a new century – one where children from all areas and all economic strata are encouraged to see success as a possibility, an achievable dream.
+By linking academic emphasis and opportunity with athletics, we have created a scenario where students are able to leverage basketball to further and understand their academic career.
+We continue to create a new paradigm for a new century, one where children from all areas and all economic strata are encouraged to see success as a possibility and an achievable dream.